 Which Is Best for You?

-The numbers associated with various colors can quickly get confusing, so let’s dive into which power whips are best for your needs.
+The numbers associated with various colors can quickly get confusing, so let’s dive into which color code power cords are best for your needs.
 Yellow is most commonly used for construction sites and lowers the risk of spill-over and electric shock.
+Additionally, the bright color makes it more visible and prevents accidental trips that could be hazardous to workers.
 Blue cords typically feature weather-proofed coverings for outside industrious work.
 Red is primarily implanted for three-phase, portable equipment.
-Consider the needs of your equipment or hardware and use the color conventions to adequately choose the best power whip.